Dennis Merzel: Big Mind

-A randomized clinical trial of Merzel's Big Mind process has been carried out as part of a masters thesis "to test the hypothesis that a Zen training method using a self-based dialogue approach called Big Mind (Merzel, 2007) produces significant changes in subjective experience that are similar to the spiritual experiences of long-term meditators during deep meditation and, second, to examine whether the effect brings about any lasting positive psychological improvements in both spirituality and well-being measures."
-The participants appeared to score higher on various measures after participation, but the reported effects may also result from factors such as group effect, suggestibility, and/or simple expectation, and the study may have limited generalizability due to the high level of education of the participants.
-(Note: See also Linda Heuman, Meditation Nation, Tricycle April 25, 2014.)
+A study of Merzel's Big Mind process found that participants scored higher on various measures after participation, but the reported effects may also result from factors such as group effect, suggestibility, and/or simple expectation, and the participants had a high level of education, so it is unclear whether ordinary people would see the same results.
+(Note: For background on scientific research about meditation, see Linda Heuman, Meditation Nation, Tricycle April 25, 2014.)

-Resignation from White Plum
+Sexual relationships with students

 In 1988 Merzel was installed as abbot at Hosshinji, a Zen temple in Bar Harbor, Maine.
-He was alleged to have had a romantic relationship with a student, leading to the dissolution of the temple.
+He had a romantic relationship with a student, leading to the dissolution of the temple.

-In August 1992, a group of 12 American Zen teachers sent a letter to Taizan Maezumi, expressing concern about Merzel's relationships with a number of female students, his lack of remorse, and his lack of responsibility.
-They asked Maezumi to withdraw Merzel's sanction to teach.
+In 1992, a group of Zen teachers asked Taizan Maezumi to withdraw Merzel's sanction to teach, expressing concern about Merzel's relationships with a number of female students, his lack of remorse, and his lack of responsibility.

-In February 2011, after admitting to three extra-marital affairs, Merzel said he would disrobe as a Buddhist priest, resign as an elder of the White Plum Asanga, step down as Abbot of Kanzeon, and stop teaching for an indefinite period to seek counseling.

-Forty-four American Buddhist teachers wrote a letter suggesting that Merzel take a minimum one-year break from teaching and seek therapy.

-By April, Merzel had reversed his position, saying that too many students and his organizations depended on him financially and spiritually.
+In 2011, after admitting to a sexual affair with an advanced student, Merzel said he would disrobe as a Buddhist priest, resign as an elder of the White Plum Asanga, step down as Abbot of Kanzeon, and stop teaching for an indefinite period to seek counseling.
+A group of Buddhist teachers suggested that Merzel take a minimum one-year break from teaching and seek therapy.
+However, two months later, Merzel decided to resume teaching, saying that too many students and his organizations depended on him financially and spiritually.
+His choice was opposed by other Buddhist teachers.

-Sixty-six American Buddhist teachers responded with a public letter to Merzel requesting that he follow through with his stated intention to stop teaching for some time.
 Merzel continued to lead retreats.

+Personal life

-It was reported that he and his wife were divorcing.
+After his extramarital affairs with his students were revealed in 2011, he and his wife divorced.

-He continues to serve as president and abbot of Kanzeon Zen Center, now called Big Heart Zen Sangha.